hoangduytran/blender-manual/manual/advanced/blender_directory_layout.rst

 Environment Variables
 ---------------------

-``BLENDER_USER`` :ref:`environment variables <command-line-args-environment-variables>`
+The ``BLENDER_USER_RESOURCES`` :ref:`environment variable <command-line-args-environment-variables>`
-can be used to store some or all configuration files in other directories.

-This may be used for example when using a different configuration for a specific project, without affecting the regular user configuration.
+can be set to a custom directory to replace the default user directory.

 System Directories
 ==================